Edward B. Vreeland: Business and local politics

 From 1889 to 1893, Vreeland served as postmaster of Salamanca.

 United States House of Representatives

 Vreeland was elected as a Republican to the Fifty-sixth Congress to fill the vacancy caused by the resignation of Warren B. Hooker.
 He was reelected to the Fifty-seventh and to the five succeeding Congresses and held office from November 7, 1899 to March 3, 1913.
 While in the House, he was chairman of the Committee on Banking and Currency (Sixty-first Congress).

 He declined to be a candidate for renomination in 1912, and was appointed a member of the National Monetary Commission, serving as vice chairman from 1909 to 1912.

 Retirement and death

 He resumed former business pursuits in Salamanca until January 1, 1936, when he retired from active business.
-He died in Salamanca; interment was in Wildwood Cemetery.
+He died at his home in Salamanca on May 8; interment was in Wildwood Cemetery.